Importing Database Data

 All fields will be created as Text fields with the length specified in the Options tab.
 You can change the data type separately for every column in the Preview group box if you select the Show Definition radio button (see screenshot above).

-To import database data from a text file:
+To import data from a CSV or XML file into a database:

 1.Make sure that a data source is active in the project folder.